openhab/org.openhab.binding.zwave/doc/fortrezz/mimo2_0_0.md

 ### Relay 1

-Switch the power on and off
+Switch the power on and off.

 The ```switch_binary3``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Relay 2

-Switch the power on and off
+Switch the power on and off.

 The ```switch_binary4``` channel supports the ```Switch``` item and is in the ```Switch``` category.